JetBrains/lincheck/docs/testing-modes.md

 Most of the bugs can be reproduced with fewer operations than in the originally generated scenario and it is obviously a great help for debug to get the minimal invalid scenario possible.
-So, this option is on by default.
+So, this option is enabled by default.

 ## Scenario minimization
+TODO: you turn off this option in the example above, discuss it, and now you discuss it again.
+Let's make the structure more consistent.

 When the invalid scenario is hit, Lincheck starts to “minimize” this scenario by trying to greedily remove operations from it and checking whether the test still fails, continues to remove operations until it is no longer possible to do so without also causing the test not to fail.